How to achieve a professional finish with porcelain paving

 Metal trim like CORE Pro Aluminium Edging can also be a great way of finishing edges and steps if you’re using porcelain paving.

-Natural stone steps and porcelain and natural stone setts, can also look great alongside porcelain to finish off and add character to a project.
+Natural stone steps and porcelain and natural stone setts, can be another great way of finishing porcelain paving to protect the edges and add character to a project.

 Related Product

-If you’d like something a bit different, bullnose or mitred-edge steps can create a smart finish.
-Find out how to order bullnose steps and profiled edges for your project.
+If you’d like something a bit different, bullnose or mitred-edge steps with a down-stand can create a smart finish.
+Step treads can also be cut into your tile for extra grip.
+Find out more about bespoke cutting for your porcelain project.

 What grout do I need for porcelain?